wouter-swierstra/SoftwareProject/04-slides.md

 * a copy of the repository is hosted on the UU servers (for instance, as an additional remote).

+There are plenty of alternatives:

+* BitBucket

+* GitLab

 --------------------------------------------------------------------------------

 # Best practices